elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

 ---

-### What does the prompt return when the prompt is escaped or canceled?
+### What does the prompt return when the prompt its escaped or canceled?

 <details>
   <summary><strong>View Answer:</strong></summary>